parkje0623/SFU-Backpack/README.md

 ## Client
 SFU Students must sign-up and log-in to:
 - Post school supplements to sell (Possible to declare meet-up location by entering location when posting an item)
-- Contact seller to buy desirable items
+- Contact seller to buy desirable items (Buyer can chat with the seller)
+- May add items to the cart
-- Write Review about certain seller
+- Write reviews to the seller
 - Report inappropriate posts/reviews to Admin

 ## Admin